 High customer renewal rates are essential for growth in a recurring revenue business model.
-If you have a leaking bucket, much of the efforts you are putting into acquiring new customers goes down the drain, and eventually, your business will follow.
-Implement the right measures and processes to make sure your customers renew their subscription with you.
+The rate at which your customers renew impacts both the speed at which you grow and the size your organization can achieve.
+This is why it’s key to implement the right measures and processes to make sure your customers renew their subscriptions.

 Here's a typical customer Renewal SuccessBLOC.
 You can customize it for your own business, but it will give you a good starting point.

 Ensure high renewal rates by monitoring current renewal status, forecast, and customers at risk.

 High Renewal Rate

 To achieve high renewal rates look at all of your accounts renewal rates, churn cost per quarter-to-date (QTD), unit churn QTD, forecasted cost of churn until the end of the quarter, and cost of churn per quarter of the year before.

 Look at the cost of at risk for renewals, renewal customers by status (for example, renewed, no risk, and risk) and try to achieve a 90% renewal opportunity in good health.

 Renewal on Time

 This is the number of customers that are past their renewal date.

 Tier1/Enterprise customers renewing this quarter